Harchytek/HudStar/README.md

 | **Compatibility** | Potential conflicts | **Native** (Isolated group) |
 | **Reliability** | May miss stars depending on timing | **Captures 100%** via m_gui |

-*Version 1.0.0 allowed me to learn some of the basics of modding, it will be the "plan B" in case of problems.*

 ## About myself

 *This is my first mod for Valheim, maybe I did something wrong.*